GLOBAL MARKETS-Global stocks tepid before U.S. jobs test; dollar stands tall

 By Naomi Rovnick and Kevin Buckland

-LONDON, TOKYO, Jan 6 (Reuters) - Global equities were set to end the first week of 2023 on a tepid note and the dollar stood tall as fears of higher U.S. interest rates hit market sentiment.
+LONDON/TOKYO, Jan 6 (Reuters) - Global equities traded sideways and the dollar bounced asinvestors braced for a crucial U.S. jobs report later on Friday that may firm the Federal Reserve's resolve to keep raising interest rates.

-The MSCI World equity index traded steadily on Friday, on course for its fifth consecutive weekly drop despite a brief rally earlier in the week.
+The MSCI World equity index was flat heading into U.S. morning trade, on course for its fifth consecutive weekly drop despite a brief rally earlier in the week.

-The dollar also touched a one-month high against major currencies on Friday as investors braced for the crucial U.S. non-farm payrolls report later in the day.

-The official jobs report comes after private payrolls data on Thursday showed a bigger than expected rise in employment and a drop in jobless claims, underscoring the Fed’s determination to prevent a doom loop of rising wages and prices that would embed high inflation in the world’s dominant economy for longer.
+U.S. E-mini stock futures EScv1 were also flat, after a 1.16% overnight slide for the S&P 500 .SPX on Thursday following private payrolls data that showed a bigger than expected rise in employment and a drop in jobless claims.

-The dollar index =USD, which measures the greenback against six counterparts including the yen and euro, stood at 105.24, having earlier touched 105.31 for the first time in a month.

-The dollar index is up about 1.7% this week, putting it on course to snap a streak of three losing weeks.
-It is shaping up for the best performance since late September.
+Many investors hope to see sky-high inflation subside in coming months.
+But markets risk being further unsettled on Friday by any signals in the official non-farm payrolls report that may make the Fed more determined to prevent a loop of rising wages and prices.
+The world's most influential central bank has already pulled benchmark borrowing costs up to their highest level in 15 years.

-In Europe, the broad Stoxx 600 equity index .STOXX opened 0.4% higher on Friday as falling gas prices combined with mild winter weather boosted hopes for that the region may overcome the worst of its inflation crisis.
+In Europe, the broad Stoxx 600 equity index .STOXXedged 0.1% higher, despite data on Friday showing a sharp drop in eurozone inflation.
 Germany’s Xetra Dax .GDAXItraded flat.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh